karmaniverous/entity-manager/.stan/system/stan.todo.md

 - Test typing — explicit ShardQueryMap for union ITS
   - Declared typed ShardQueryMap variables (single and multi-index) and used them instead of object literals so ITS infers as 'lastName' | 'firstName'.

+- Helper typing — CF/IT-aware getIndexComponents
+  - getIndexComponents now returns IndexComponentTokens<CC, CF, IT>[] so callers can opt into CF-index-based narrowing at the type level.
+No runtime changes.